HomeArchiveBlog

 out[i, j] = inp[i * N + j]

 By default, shaped annotations describe mutable buffers.
-With KernelOptions(enable_tensor=True), the same annotation syntax describes MLIR tensors.
+With KernelOptions(enable_tensor=True), the same syntax describes MLIR tensors.

 @kernel(options=KernelOptions(enable_tensor=True))